Inspection outcome: Standards met

 Pharmacy context

-The pharmacy is in a post office on a parade of shops in a largely residential area.
-It provides a range of services, including the New Medicine Service and flu vaccinations (seasonal).
-And it also provides medicines as part of the Community Pharmacist Consultation Service.
-The pharmacy supplies medications in multi-compartment compliance packs to some people who live in their own homes to help them manage their medicines.
-And it receives most of its prescriptions electronically.
+The pharmacy is in a shop on a parade of shops in a town centre in a largely residential area.
+It provides NHS dispensing services, the New Medicine Service and the Pharmacy First service.
+The pharmacy supplies medicines in multi-compartment compliance packs to some people who live in their own homes and need this support.
+And it supplies medicines to a small number of care homes.
+The pharmacy had changed ownership around two weeks prior to the inspection.

 Inspection summary findings